-If you do not have an established relationship with a doctor already, then a sleep consultation with a board certified sleep specialist can easily be arranged.
+If you do not have an established relationship with a doctor already, then a sleep consultation with a board-certified sleep specialist can easily be arranged.

-Also note that some insurance providers such as Medicare and Medicaid require you to have a consult appointment with a doctor who specializes in sleep medicine before they will cover a study.
+Also, note that some insurance providers such as Medicare and Medicaid require you to have a consult appointment with a doctor who specializes in sleep medicine before they will cover a study.
 This is to assure your care is properly managed by a sleep specialist.

 Sleep Clinic Administration Staff

 The administrative staff conducts a lot of work behind the scenes so you don’t have to.
-They correspond with the referring doctors or sleep specialists regarding the type of study requested, and assist you in getting all your insurance and payment requirements set up prior to your scheduled sleep study.
+They correspond with the referring doctors or sleep specialists regarding the type of study requested and assist you in getting all your insurance and payment requirements set up prior to your scheduled sleep study.

 Once you are contacted to make an appointment for your sleep study they will have you fill out a patient packet in advance.
-A patient packet is detailed account of your health and sleeping habits.
+A patient packet is a detailed account of your health and sleeping habits.
 At this point having a completed sleep journal will help you in this process.